 "My passion for learning about behavior was sparked in high school in my first Psychology class.
 I continued to get my undergrad degree in Psychology at Bridgewater State University, and my masters in ABA from Bay Path University.
 I have had 5 years of experience in home and school-based ABA and I have loved all of it.
 The age groups I have worked with vary from 2 to 12 years old.
 I am very excited to be adding center-based ABA to my list of experience.
 In the future, I hope to be able to be involved in research as well.
 My favorite part of ABA is seeing the progress that the students make.
 It is truly amazing what ABA can do, and I am happy to be a part of it."

 "During my undergrad, I knew I wanted to have a job that I could “make a difference” but didn’t really know how to do that.
 A close family member was diagnosed with Autism as I was about to graduate and knew that was the direction I needed to go.
-I have been working at Behavioral Connections for 4.5 years now and thankful for everything the staff and children have taught me over the years.
+I have been working at Behavioral Connections since 2016 & I couldn't be more thankful for everything the staff and children have taught me over the years.
 During my spare time I love to play with my dog Luna Lovegood, read as many books as possible and visit my family in North Carolina!"

 "I started my journey in ABA and autism intervention in graduate school.
 I was fascinated after I witnessed how ABA therapy could make a difference in a child’s life and their family as a therapist.
 As I was introduced to more families and children, I realized how much extra support that families may need in this journey.
 Therefore, I went to pursue a doctoral degree in counseling psychology at Mississippi College, while continuing working with the families of children in the spectrum.
 I have worked with clients in the spectrum ranging from 18 months to 18 years old, across the home, center based, and school setting.
 I am excited to join the BC team and focus more on helping my learners to communicate and thrive in all their environment!
 I am also eager to learn what is new in the field and to apply the new research findings in my practice.
 In my spare time, I enjoy reading and cuddling with my two cats."